cpham/acf-contact-form/README.md

-# Advanced Custom Fields Contact Form Extension
+# Advanced Custom Fields Contact Form Extension (Beta)

 This is an extension for Advanced Custom Fields 5 for Wordpress, which enables you to create a contact form using an existing Field Group in ACF.
 It will also add a new post to a Custom Post Type of your choosing.